 - 1) Upon the filing of an application for live-aboard, an inspection of the vessel will be made by the District to determine vessel suitability for live-aboard. - 2) Live-aboard vessels must be in a seaworthy condition and of a design suitable for recreational or commercial operation on the waters of the Pacific Ocean. - 3) Each live-aboard vessel must comply with all local, federal and California state laws, rules and regulations, including those pertaining to navigational, marine sanitation devices, and safety equipment.
 No vessel may at any time discharge untreated sewage or wastewater into the waters of the Crescent City Harbor in violation of existing law.
-Live-aboard vessels in the District's Inner Boat Basin must be equipped with holding tanks and must deposit all sewage and wastewater into the sewage pumping system provided by the District. - 4) Vessels holding a live-aboard permit may be inspected upon 24-hours written notice by the District at any time to determine if the vessel complies with all District, federal and state laws, rules and regulations. - 5) The location of the live-aboard vessel berth assigned will be designated by the District and the assignment of space is at the discretion of the District. - 6) Only the persons designated on the live-aboard permit are allowed to live aboard the vessel. - 7) Vessels may not be leased or rented to third parties for the purposes of residency.
-Any transfer, assignment or subletting of the permitted live-aboard vessel without written consent of the District is prohibited and void. - 8) Any transfer, assignment or subletting of the live-aboard permit without the written consent of the District is prohibited and void. - 9) No appurtenances, structures, or writing may be placed on the exterior of a permitted live aboard vessel without the written permission of the District. - 10) Upon a finding by the District that the applicant meets the requirements of this Chapter, and upon applicant executing a live-aboard permit agreement, the District may issue an annual permit for live-aboards on a vessel.
+Live-aboard vessels in Crescent City Harbother District's Inner Boat Basin must be equipped with holding tanks and must deposit all sewage and wastewater into the sewage pumping system provided by the District. - 4) Vessels holding a live-aboard permit may be inspected upon 24-hours written notice by the District at any time to determine if the vessel complies with all local District, federal and California state or District laws, rules and regulations.

+- 5) The location of the live-aboard vessel berth assigned will be designated by the District and the assignment of space is at the convenience discretion of the District. - 6) The numbers of permitted live-aboard vessels is at the discretion of the Harbormaster/CEO. - 7) Only the persons designated on the live-aboard permit are allowed to live aboard the vessel. - 6)8) Vessels may not be leased or rented to third parties for the purposes of residency.
+Any transfer, assignment or subletting of the permitted live-aboard vessel without written consent of the District is prohibited and void. - 7)9) Any transfer, assignment or subletting of the live-aboard permit without the written consent of the District is prohibited and void. - 8)10) No appurtenances, structures, or writing may be placed on the exterior of a permitted live aboard vessel without the written permission of the District. - 9)11) Upon a finding by the District that the applicant meets the requirements of this Chapter, and upon applicant executing a live-aboard permit agreement, the District may issue an annual permit for live-aboards on a vessel.
 The District may at any time terminate the live-aboard permit agreement or live-aboard status of a vessel for cause, non-compliance with the conditions of this ordinance or the live-aboard permit agreement.
-The District may terminate the live-aboard permit without cause by giving thirty (30) days written notice of termination to the permittee.

-- 11) The District has the right in issuing the live-aboard permit to limit the maximum number of persons living aboard a vessel.
-The permitted number of persons living aboard the vessel must not exceed the listed person capacity of the vessel. - 12)The number of live-aboard permits is at the discretion of the Harbormaster/CEO.
+The District may terminate the live-aboard permit without cause by giving thirty (30) days written notice of termination to the permittee. - 10)12) The District has the right in issuing the live-aboard permit to limit the maximum number of persons living aboard a vessel.
+The permitted number of persons living aboard the vessel must not exceed the listed person capacity of the vessel.